Snake-Konginchrist/simple-audio-editing-app/README.en.md

     - Custom bitrate settings
   - Support for various video formats (MP4, AVI, MOV, MKV, etc.)
   - Support for multiple audio output formats (MP3, WAV, AAC, OGG, FLAC, M4A)
+- **Multilingual Support**:
+  - Built-in Chinese and English interfaces
+  - Language can be switched from the File menu
+  - Complete translations for all UI elements and messages

 ## Getting Started